 Opting to delay taking your exams / assessments

-However, as indicated above, there are wider consequences to be considered from this course of action and it is therefore important that you talk to your friends or family and to us before taking a final decision.
+As indicated above, there are wider consequences to be considered from this course of action and it is therefore important that you talk to your friends or family and to us before taking a final decision.

 Please note that in some circumstances, courses subject to professional regulation may be required to vary these examination arrangements.